Discover Family Ancestry with DNA

 For the female, mtDNA tests - Mitochondrial DNA (mtDNA) is contained in the cytoplasm of the cell, rather than the nucleus.
 This type of DNA is passed by a mother to both male and female offspring without any mixing, so your mtDNA is the same as your mother's mtDNA, which is the same as her mother's mtDNA.
 If two people have an exact match in their mtDNA, then there is a very good chance they share a common maternal ancestor, but it is hard to determine if this is a recent ancestor or one who lived hundreds of years ago.

-Y Line Tests - More recently, the Y chromosome in the nuclear DNA is being used to establish family lines.
+The Y Line Test are more recently, the Y chromosome in the nuclear DNA is being used to establish family lines.
 The Y chromosomal DNA test (usually referred to as Y DNA or Y-Line DNA) is only available for males, since the Y chromosome is only passed down the male line from father to son.

 Tiny chemical markers on the Y chromosome create a distinctive pattern, known as a haplotype, which distinguishes one male lineage from another.
 Shared markers can indicate relatedness between two men, though not the exact degree of the relationship.
 Y chromosome testing is most often used by individuals with the same last name to learn if they share a common ancestor.
 This narrows the DNA testing down to just one of our 46 chromosomes, the male Y chromosome.